kmcclellan/log-formatting/README.md

-# log-serialization
+# log-formatting
-An extension of Microsoft.Extensions.Logging to serialize log entries as binary data.
+An extension of Microsoft.Extensions.Logging to format log information into typed entries.